 4. Silicone Splatter Guard

-Its smart design prevents unexpected oil pops while letting most of steam to flow out.
-It doesn’t let all the steam to escape like a metal screen but it catches most of oil splatters, limiting the mess better than wire mesh.
+Its smart design prevents unexpected oil pops while letting most of the steam flow out.
+It doesn’t let all the steam escape like a metal screen but it catches most of the oil splatters, limiting the mess better than wire mesh.